jmcartlamy/interactive-sync-docs/docs/introduction.md

 ### Custom

-Custom styles can be defined for each component.
+Custom styles can be defined for each pre-built component.

 A wide range of css properties are usable to make a component more colorful, larger or attractive!
 You can even use custom images to display amazing renderings.